 NPOs are not exempt from paying real property transaction taxes.
 The standard rate is 2 percent of the value of the real estate.

 There is a double tax treaty between the United States and Republic of Slovenia.

 Tatjana Strojan: firstname.lastname@example.org

-Under the Social Entrepreneuship Act, an NPO may engage in social entrepreneurship provided that it is established and operates for public benefit purposes.
+Under the Social Entrepreneurship Act, an NPO may engage in social entrepreneurship provided that it is established and operates for public benefit purposes.
 The profit and excess revenue generated by social enterprise activities must be used by a social enterprise for carrying out the main activities or purposes specified in the Act.

 A taxpayer must pay an entry tax on goods and services, even if those goods and services will later be used in transactions that are exempt from VAT.
 NPOs operating in areas in which the payment of VAT is exempted thus pay an entry VAT.
-Although they may not avoid this, they cannot add it to the price when charging for their goods or services.
-In addition to this they must, like any other taxpayer, keep complete records as provided by law, because an NPO itself is not exempt, although its activity is.
+Although they may not avoid this obligation, they cannot add it to the price when charging for their goods or services.
+In addition they must, like any other taxpayer, keep complete records as provided by law, because an NPO itself is not exempt, although its activity is.